shadforth/reading-list/books/README.md

 - _The Five Dysfunctions of a Team_, Patrick Lencioni
 - _Growing Object Oriented Software Guided by Tests_, Nat Price and Steve Freeman
 - _The Hard Things About Hard Things_, Ben Horowitz
+- _The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change_, Camille Fournier
+- _The Master and His Emissary_, Iain McGilchrist
 - _Mindset: The New Psychology of Success_, Carol Dweck
 - _The Motive: Why So Many Leaders Abdicate Their Most Important Responsibilities_, Patrick Lencioni
 - _Multipliers: How the Best Leaders Make Everyone Smarter_, Liz Wiseman and sGreg McKeown